eyal1990/vscode-wiki/Development-Process.md

 ## End Game
 The final week of the milestone is what we call the "end game".
 During this week we will wrap up any feature work, we will test using a test plan [[Iteration Plans]], and then we will fix the critical bugs for that milestone.

-During the endgame we make a build available on the `insiders` channel ([see also](https://code.visualstudio.com/Docs/supporting/FAQ#_how-can-i-test-prerelease-versions-of-vs-code).
-We will monitor incoming issues from this release, fix any critical bugs that arise, and then produce a final `stable` release for the milestone and the `stable` channel.

 Before we publish builds we manually execute the [[Smoke Test]] on all supported platforms.